anh-tq-huynh/Java-exercises/01 - JShell/the-abc-of-java-jshell.md

 ## Variables
 Get familiar with variables.
 Initialise a variable, change it to ten, then change from tem to ten thousand.
 And then print the value of the variable
 ![img.png](../archive/variables.png)
+**Note** You can't redeclare a variable.
+JShell allows it but the full editor won't